rohit024b/EcomExpress24/README.md

 ![im1](./static/ScreenShots/img1.png)

 ## Product details page:
-- User can checkout the whole details about the product.
+- User can check the whole details about the product.
 - Users can add products to the cart.

 ![im3](./static/ScreenShots/img3.png)